Nattal Sahu

-Nattal Sahu (नट्टल साहु) of Yoginipur (now Mehrauli, Delhi) is the earliest known Agrawal Jain merchant-prince, who lived during the reign Tomara king, Anangapal.
-His life's account is described in Apabhramsha text Pasanaha Cariu (Parshvanath Caritra) of poet Vibudh Shridhar, written in Vikrama Samvat 1189 (1132 CE).
+Nattal Sahu of Yoginipur (now Mehrauli, Delhi) is the earliest known Agrawal Jain merchant-prince, who lived during the reign Tomara king, Anangapal.
+His biography is in the Apabhramsha text Pasanaha Cariu (Parshvanath Caritra) of the poet Vibudh Shridhar, written in 1132 CE.

 Nattal's father was Sahu Joja.
 He had two older brothers Raghav and Sodhal.
 Nattal was the chief of the Jains of Delhi.
 He controlled a commercial empire spread through Anga, Vanga (Bengal), Kalinga (Odisha), Karnataka, Nepal, Bhot (Tibet), Panchal, Chedi, Gauda, Thakka (Punjab), Kerala, Marahatta (Maharashtra), Bhadanaka (Bayana), Magadh, Gurjar, Sorath (Saurashtra) and Haryana.
-He was also a minister in the court of Tomar Anangapala.
+He was also a minister in the court of Anangapal.

-Poet Vibudh Shridhar, who was also an Agrawal Jain, had migrated from Haryana to Delhi.
-Nattala, as a patron, urged him to write the Pasanaha Cariu.
-Shridhara finished the composition in Vikrama Samvat 1189 (1132 CE), and thus became the first known Jain author.
-He describes his patron thus: